LucasVarella/LucasVarella/README.md

 ## About

-Full Stack Developer with a strong focus on **backend engineering**, scalability, and clean architecture.
+Full Stack Developer focused on backend engineering, scalability, and clean architecture.
 I value simplicity, clarity, and well-tested solutions.

+First encountered programming at 14, building a long-term, evolving connection with software development.

+Keenly interested in technology, cryptocurrencies & Web3, economics, and artificial intelligence.

 Always learning.
 Always refining.